Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 Faith is the force with which the world must come into being. — Helen Keller

-The origins of the direction.
+Origins of the direction.
 Catholicism.

-• Combination of rosaries and roses;
+• Combination of rosary and roses;

 • Madonna;

-• Scenes from the bible;
+• Scenes from the Bible;

-• Bible texts in Latin.
+• Biblical texts in Latin.

 Orthodox branch.